Our new lineup will replace To The Best of Our Knowledge, which is being discontinued by Wisconsin Public Radio.

-Unexpected Elements looks beyond everyday narratives to discover a goldmine of scientific stories and connections from around the globe.
-From Afronauts, to why we argue, to a deep dive on animal lifespans: see the world in a new way.
+Unexpected Elements looks beyond everyday narratives to explore scientific stories and connections from around the globe.
+From Afronauts, to why we argue, to a deep dive on animal lifespans, it's a program that helps us see the world in a new way.

-This Old House Radio Hour is your new destination for all things home improvement, DIY, and restoration.
-Hosted by This Old House editor Jenn Largesse, each week we tackle your home repair questions, share expert advice, and bring you incredible stories of craftsmanship and renovation.
-From historic restorations to practical fixes, we celebrate the art of doing things right.
+This Old House Radio Hour is a destination for all things home improvement, DIY, and restoration.
+Hosted by This Old House editor Jenn Largesse, each week the program tackles listener home repair questions, shares expert advice, and highlights examples of craftsmanship and renovation.
+From historic restorations to practical fixes, This Old House Radio Hour celebrates the art of doing things right.

 An existing favorite on JPR's Rhythm & News service, The Moth Radio Hour is a weekly program that features authentic voices celebrating what it means to be human.
 Each week, Moth storytellers stand alone, under a spotlight, with only a microphone and a roomful of strangers.
 The storyteller and the audience embark on a high-wire act of shared experience which is both terrifying and exhilarating.
 The Moth dances between documentary and theater, creating memorable radio moments.